-All newly hired eligible employees who are employed as much as one-half time or more are required to make an election to TRS or opt out within the first 60 days of employment.
+All newly hired eligible employees who are employed as much as one-half time or more are required to make an election to TRS or opt out and go with the ORP within the first 60 days of employment.
 Upon membership to TRS, members are required make contributions as a condition of their employment.
 Members whose employment is reduced to less than one-half time are no longer eligible to make contributions to the plan and, because of this, do not accrue any additional service unless employment is increased to as much as one-half time.